 Not at this time.

 The Anniversary Club is a way for individual A.A. members to support New York Inter-Group by contributing each year on their sobriety anniversary.
-The suggested contribution is $1.00 or $2.00 for each year of sobriety.
+The suggested contribution is $1.00 for each year of sobriety.
 Anniversary Club members receive anniversary cards from New York Inter-Group during the month of their anniversary celebrations.
-For more information email ExecutiveSecretary@NYIntergroup.org

 Groups with elected Inter-Group Delegates are informed by mail about all New York Inter-Group events.
 In addition, minutes of Inter-Group's monthly Steering Committee meetings are mailed to Inter-Group Delegates.
 Inter-Group Delegates also receive New York Inter-Group's newsletter, "Sober News."

-It is a form by which groups regularly inform New York Inter-Group of their meeting address and meeting schedule.
+A Group Information form is the means by which groups regularly inform New York Inter-Group of their meeting address and meeting schedule.
 The form also provides Inter-Group with the names, addresses and telephone numbers of group officers and group Twelfth-Step contacts.

 Forms are available at the Quarterly Delegates meetings, Area Forums and at the New York Inter-Group office.
-They are also available on the website.
+They are also available on-line; at www.nyintergroup.org.
 Twice each year Inter-Group mails pre-printed Group Information forms to each group.
 The pre-printed forms contain the group name, meeting address, meeting schedule and space for names, addresses and phone numbers of current group officers and Twelfth-Step contacts.

 The information about group meeting addresses and meeting schedules is used to keep the Meeting Book current so that members and newcomers can find A.A. meetings.
 The names, addresses and phone numbers of group officers assure that the group's trusted servants will receive information about New York Inter-Group and its events.
 In addition, since group officers are also group Twelfth-Step contacts, they can be called on to assist newcomers who phone New York Inter-Group for help with an alcohol problem.